wp-plugins/simple-fullscreen-responsive-slider/readme.txt

 **DEVELOPER-FRIENDLY**

-The plugin is white box and features no branding on the slide editor or options page.
-Our goal was to create a useful slider that developers would enjoy using on client projects.
+Or perhaps this section should read "client-friendly" as the plugin is has no branding on the slide editor or options page.
+Our goal was to create a useful slider that other developers would feel comfortable with and enjoy using on client projects.
+Note: The plugin is intended for developers and customizing the appearance requires customizing the default CSS.

 **CUSTOMIZABLE**